Acute intermittent porphyria, which causes abdominal pain and neurologic symptoms, is the most common acute porphyria.

 Symptoms occur as attacks that usually last a few days but occasionally longer.
 Such attacks usually first appear after puberty.
 In some women, attacks develop during the second half of the menstrual cycle, likely triggered by the elevation of progesterone levels that occurs then.

-Abdominal pain is the most common symptom.
+Abdominal pain that lasts for hours to days is the most common symptom.
 The pain can be so severe that doctors may mistakenly think that abdominal surgery is needed.
 Other digestive symptoms include nausea, vomiting, severe constipation, or diarrhea (rarely).

 Mental symptoms, such as irritability, restlessness, insomnia, agitation, tiredness, and depression, are common.

 Nervous system symptoms are numerous.
 Nerves that control muscles can be affected, leading to weakness, usually beginning in the shoulders and arms.
 The weakness can progress to virtually all the muscles, including those involved in breathing.
 Tremors and seizures may develop.

 - Elevated blood pressure